Jumitti/lcd_home_automation/README.md

   "TRAKT_USERNAME": "YOUR_TRAKT_USERNAME"
 }
 ```
-*Note: There are also already the keys for Telegram which we will see later*
+*Note 1: There are also already the keys for Telegram which we will see later*

+*Note 2: You can use Trakt, Spotify or both.
+Don't forget to disable/enable section depending on your purpose*

 ### For Trakt